U.S. sets out case for extradition of Julian Assange | CBC News

 Around one hundred protestors are outside a court in London this morning for the start of Julian Assange’s extradition hearing <a href="https://twitter.com/hashtag/cbc?src=hash&ref_src=twsrc%5Etfw">#cbc</a> <a href="https://t.co/xIKX1YpyFu">pic.twitter.com/xIKX1YpyFu</a>—@briarstewart

-Lewis said U.S. authorities argue that WikiLeaks' activities created a "grave and imminent risk" to U.S. intelligence sources and other people who were named in the documents.
+Lewis said U.S. authorities argue that WikiLeaks's activities created a "grave and imminent risk" to U.S. intelligence sources and other people who were named in the documents.

 He said it was not the role of the British court to determine whether Assange was guilty.